 That’s what we are going to do next.

-Distribute eSchool, Skills and Behaviors for New Thinking Worksheet (2020) to all participants.
+Distribute Global College of PME, Skills and Behaviors for New Thinking Worksheet to all participants.
 This worksheet contains a series of skills and behaviors, along with tips on how to improve in each area, which is designed to raise participant awareness.
 Each group will discuss one of the four in-depth, and be prepared to share with large group any discovery.

 When complete, continue.